marmonkin/portfolio/README.md

 # This is me

 Hello, my name is Maksim Vlasov, I am a game designer and programmer, studying at KAMK Finland.  <br>
-I am proactive and dedicated, have plenty of experience playing various games of most genres.
+I am proactive and dedicated, have plenty of experience playing various games of many genres.
 <br>

 My all time favourites are: